Cristina Cambo

 Cristina P. Cambo is a Partner and Founding Member at Cambo Ferry, PLLC.
 She has focused her career in the areas of first party property coverage and defense for residential and commercial carriers.
 She assists and defends property insurers in coverage disputes and litigation, including pre-suit investigations, SIU investigations, alternative dispute resolution, and all aspects of litigation through trial.
 She also assists her clients with third party liability coverage opinions and evaluations.
 In addition to her litigation practice, Ms. Cambo acts as a general advisor on a wide range of strategic business and legal issues for her clients.

 Ms. Cambo has been called upon several times to offer testimony and draft model bill language to the Florida Legislature during Florida’s Special Sessions on property insurance reform.
-She is also regularly asked to be a guest speaker for various podcasts, webinars, and conferences.
+She has also served on a panel of legal experts to testify before the Federal Advisory Committee on Evidence Rules concerning proposed Federal Rule of Evidence 707.
+Ms. Cambo is also regularly asked to be a guest speaker for various conferences, seminars, podcasts, and webinars.

 In terms of community involvement, Ms. Cambo served on the Executive Committee for the Leukemia and Lymphoma Society’s Annual Light the Night Event.